Children's Comprehensive Bible Question Quiz

 c.
 Bartholomew and Thaddeus.

-a.
-James and John were called the sons of thunder by Jesus.
+Jesus referred to James and John as the sons of thunder.

 -